jjaakko/fake-news-classifier/index.markdown

 <div style="text-align: center">
 <img src="assets/images/ghidora.JPG" alt="Photo" hspace="0" vspace="0" width="65%" align="center"/>
 </div>
-The URL leads to not a single story, but a series of almost unrelated stories by a blogger named [Flea](http://www.ghostofaflea.com/archives/2005_03.html) and 'ghidora' is very far down the list.
+The URL leads to not a single story, but a series of almost unrelated stories by a blogger named [Flea](http://www.ghostofaflea.com/archives/2005_03.html) and 'ghidora' is very far down the list (too far in fact to include in the snapshot above).
 This demonstrates that a model can encounter a source which could include both fake and not fake news.
 Moreover URLs are likely to have advertising.
 Both of these issues greatly burden a model's training and probability of assessing the plain text from a URL correctly.

+We created Model-A using an algorithm based on something called [term frequency–inverse document frequency (TF-IDF)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
+An explanation of TF-IDF and how we used it can be found in our [technical report](link to technical report).
+However, we want to leave you with an intuition about TF-IDF based on this word cloud based on Flea's [series of] article[s] [one of] which contains ghidora.

 ## What about Model B?
-We created Model-A using an algorithm based on something called [term frequency–inverse document frequency (TF-IDF)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
 We also created Model-B using an algorithm based on something called [doc2Vec](https://en.wikipedia.org/wiki/Word2vec#Extensions) which in turn is an extension of word2vec.
-An explanation of TF-IDF and doc2Vec and how we used them can be found in our [technical report](link to technical report).
 At first, we trained and tested Model-B in an "unbalanced" way for which the confusion matrix is shown below.

 <div style="text-align: center">